-Notice that the data is aligned at 4 bytes here, which is suboptimal, but acceptable since a multi-frame transfer payload can’t be aliased directly anyway.
+Notice that the data is aligned at 4 bytes here, which is suboptimal, but acceptable since a multi-frame transfer payload cannot be aliased directly anyway.

 The payload is appended with CRC32C of itself, which is similar to CAN except that the CRC function is stronger due to larger data blocks involved.

 In the case of this simple wireless protocol, all of the transfer metadata, except for the destination node ID, has to be contained in the header before the transfer payload.
 The standard defines its own 16-bit node ID which can be directly mapped to UAVCAN node ID ensuring that the valid range of UAVCAN node ID values is not exceeded.